CLASS Locksmiths Compliance Policies

 *Qualified locksmiths, operating at our standard, are in short supply.
 To ensure team strength and also to ensure the quality of our staff, Class Locksmiths has its own policy of developing through apprenticeships.
 On average the company has had four apprentices at any one time over the past five years, and we usually take on one or two new apprentices each year.

-CLASS has ensured compliance with the Building Code 2016 and its predecessors via:
+CLASS has ensured compliance with the NCC and its predecessors via:

 Policy & Procedures